FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Traffic Flow

-The dataset is constructed on a periodic domain $[0, 10)$ (representing a ring road) discretized on $N = 256$ grid points.
+The periodic dataset is constructed on a periodic domain $[0, 10)$ (ring road) discretized on $N = 256$ grid points without spatial downsampling.
 The numerical solver uses a first-order finite volume method with Rusanov flux at $\Delta t = 0.016$.
-Initial conditions span seven case types designed to probe different physical regimes: Case 1 (traffic jam) features a ramp-plateau profile creating shock-rarefaction interactions; Case 2A (speed limit zone) has smooth spatial variation in $v_{\max}$; Case 2B (red light) models complete flow blockage; Cases 3+, 3-, and 3$_0$ are Riemann problems with forward, backward, and stationary shocks respectively; Case 4 generates rarefaction waves.
+Snapshots are saved every $10\Delta t$.
+Initial conditions span seven case types probing different physical regimes: Case 1 (traffic jam, ramp-plateau profile), Case 2A (speed limit zone), Case 2B (red light), Cases 3+, 3-, 3$_0$ (Riemann problems with forward, backward, and stationary shocks), and Case 4 (rarefaction waves).
 The training horizon is $T_{\text{train}} = 4.0$, and test rollouts extend to $T_{\text{test}} = 8.0$ ($2\times$ extrapolation).
 The dataset split consists of 100 training, 50 validation, and 100 test trajectories.